nestybox/sysbox-ee/README.md

 ## Features

 **NOTE**: It's early days for Nestybox, so our system containers support a reduced set of features and use-cases at this time.

+Below is a list of features currently supported by sysboxd.
 Please see our [Roadmap](#roadmap) for a list of features we are working on.

-Sysboxd currently supports the following features:

 ### Deployment